EdLeckert/flex-table-card/docs/example-cfg-multiple-values.md

 ```

 Note the need for `no_auto_format: true` on the `Wind Chill` column when the card option `auto_format: true` is used,
 since unformatted values are needed for math.
+(Alternatively, you could use `parseFloat` to remove the formatting from `t` and `v`.)
-If you get `NaN` as the result, this could be the issue.
+If you get `NaN` as the result, check that unformatted values are being used in the calculations.

 The card produced by the previous two card definitions looks like this: